Cotton 100%: Gameplay

-Development and release
+Development

-Cotton 100% was first announced by Datam Polystar for Super Famicom in 1993, but the game was not released until April 22, 1994.
+Cotton 100% was first announced by Datam Polystar for Super Famicom in 1993, and was released on April 22, 1994 in Japan.
 It came bundled with a CD insert featuring vocal songs by Cotton's seiyū.
 It is officially considered a "gaiden" entry in the series.
 It was co-directed by Kazutoshi Yashiki and Motoi Saito, and produced by Success founder Takato Yoshinari.
 Saito was also responsible for visual character designs, alongside Shinobu Itō (who worked as artist in Cotton: Fantastic Night Dreams) and Hideki Tamura.
 Mizuho Sasa acted as main programmer, and Masahiro Fukuda was responsible for the pixel art as co-graphic designer.
 The music was composed by Kenichi Hirata, while radio actress Takae Yoriguchi reprised her role as Cotton.

 According to Sasa, the game started off development as a straight port of Cotton: Fantastic Night Dreams for Super Famicom, although it became more of an original title around the planning phase.
 Because of the amount of colors the Super Famicom could handle at once, it was decided to give the game a more cheery aesthetic, with "100% natural colors".
 Due to the amount of slowdown that could often happen on scrolling shooter games on the Super Famicom, special attention was also given to the amount of stuff that happened at once on screen, so that the game ran as smoothly as possible.

+Release

 Prior to launch, Cotton 100% received two CD albums published in Japan by Datam Polystar, one of which contained arranged and prototype tracks.
 The game was later ported by Success to the PlayStation and published in Japan on March 27, 2003, under the "SuperLite 1500" budget series, featuring bugs not present in the original Super Famicom version.
 On November 10, 2010, the PlayStation port was re-released for PlayStation Network by Hamster Corporation in Japan as part of their Game Archives series.
 In 2021, the title was launched for Nintendo Switch and PlayStation 4 across western regions in digital and physical formats on October 29 by ININ Games and Strictly Limited Games, marking the game's first official international appearance.
 In addition, the original Super Famicom version was also released in western regions under a limited run of copies.
+It is also set to release for Xbox One and Xbox Series X/S on December 7, 2023.